 So there are a few suggested books to take with you to Africa for some ‘literary wanderlust’.
-Tucan Travel offer group tours and private, customised tours to Africa so there is something for everyone.
+Tucan Travel offer group tours ranging from 8 to 42 days to Africa so whether you’re after a quick getaway to remote Africa, want to get up close and personal with wildlife or in it to experience it all, there’s a tour for every type of traveller.
 Let Tucan Travel take you there physically, while TripFiction lets you see that place through an author’s eyes.

 About the Author : This blog was written by Andrew at TripFiction .
 He is a keen traveller and of course a passionate reader.
 His favourite recent destination has been Chernobyl and

 his favourite country-inspired novel is Beautiful Animals by Lawrence Osborne, set on the Greek island of Hydra